Overview

 Lighting Technician

-Lighting technicians design the way lights are used in television programmes, films, concerts, in the theatre or to light up buildings, statues or bridges from the outside.
+Lighting technicians design the way lights are used in films, concerts and theatre or to light up buildings, statues and bridges.

 Fluid Scientist

-Fluid scientists are interested in how liquid, gas, blood and plasma are like and how they move and behave.
+Fluid scientists are interested in what liquids and gases are like and how they move and behave.

 Robotics Engineer